Mpoud/Get-ServerSharePermissionsReport/README.md

 * IPC$: This is a resource that shares named pipes for communication between programs (i.e., client and server); it is maintained by the Server service and uses InterProcess Communication (IPC) via Remote Procedure Calls (RPC)

 # Get-FolderPermissionsReport
-This script is a modified version of the ShareFolderPermissionsReport script, except it does not search for computers in AD but you supply a starting folder.
+This script is a modified version of the ServerSharePermissionsReport script, except it does not search for computers in AD but you supply a starting folder.
 Then it will pull the NTFS Access Control List (ACL) permissions of folders and subfolders (if needed).
 Also it is possible to save the XML export to use for later purpose.